Morstis/argdown/ES2023-Migration-Guide.md

 ### **When to Use Automation vs Manual**:
 - **Use sed**: For highly repetitive, simple patterns (>10 occurrences)
-- **Use manual**: For complex type issues, context-dependent defaults
+- **Use manual**: For complex type issues, context-dependent defaults, import paths with mixed extensions
 - **Validate**: Always check a few results manually before bulk application
+- **Test first**: Run sed on a single file to verify pattern works correctly
+- **Git safety**: Commit before bulk sed operations for easy rollback

 ---